 Match 3: Rachel Evers vs. Sonya Deville

-Rachel Evers is the grappler formerly known as Rachel Ellering.
+Rachel Evers is the grappler formerly known as Rachael Ellering.
 Her dad is Paul “I Manage Invincible Tag Teams” Ellering.
 She is all over the goddamn place these days.
 I feel like I just saw her on Impact a couple weeks ago and now here she is in NXT again.

 Deville starts off with some kicks but gets tossed by Evers.
 Deville gets annoyed by this and fires off some kicks and knee strikes and muscles Evers into the corner.
 More kicks from Deville before she gets Evers in a body scissors.
 Evers manages to escape but Deville takes her down with a double leg takedown and goes for the cover.

 Evers kicks out at two and mounts a bit of a comeback.
 She hits a jawbreaker and a kick that she follows up with forearms.
 Deville smirks and says, “You messed up!” and then hits a kick to the midsection and takes off her gloves and proceeds to punch Evers a bunch of times in the gut.
 She then gets Evers in a seated double wrist lock and Evers has no choice but to tap.